SPAA Faculty serve as editors of top journals in the field:

 JPMSP – Journal of Public Management & Social Policy

-Managing Editor: Charles Menifield – Dean, Rutgers SPAA
+Editor-in-Chief: Charles Menifield – Dean, Rutgers SPAA

 JPMSP publishes theoretical, applied, and/or discussion papers on public administration, political science, and public policy issues associated with the process of economic, educational, environmental, political and social well-being of diverse populations.
 JPMSP also accepts book reviews and case studies designed to bring literature to the attention of a wider readership.